nyxellang/AWS_testing_with_boto3/README.md

 Until now there is only 1 script but it might increase later on.

 ## scripts
-- `boto3test.py` — list all S3 buckets
+- `boto3test.py` — list all S3 buckets(before)

+now its listes EC2

-yea thats it bye
+yea thats it bye :P